AjayMathesh/demo-site-setup/README.md

 8. set user privileges by giving all privileges
 9. Download Wordpress from wordpress.org
 10. Paste and extract the WordPress zip file in the above created folder(step 3)
+11. Setup and install the wordpress site by accessing the endpoint of the domain in cPanel
+12. Give the Database credentials(Database name and password) which you have created through cPanel (Step 4,5).

 # To activate multisite in WordPress:
 1. Open the `wp-config.php` file from the WordPress folder.